 The King was puzzled when no water flowed from the spout.

-He requested the young Brahmin to take his first step.
+The king then requested the young Brahmin to take his first step.

 With his second step, he covered all of Earth.

-The form of the Preserver-God shown in this incarnation encompassing all of the Universe is rarely seen, and the next time, we hear of it is during his Krishna incarnation.
-But that story, let us save for another time!
+This immense form of the Preserver-God - encompassing the three worlds - is rarely seen, and the next time, we hear of it, is during the famous Krishna incarnation.

 This story is of the fifth incarnation, Vamana - meaning ‘little person.’